DanCloud724/bettergamesbettergamers/README.md

 # Better Gamers League - Support Tracker

+Traditionally, a video game critic or video game journalist’s job is to provide an avenue for gamers to feel like their voices will be heard.
+As the community moved to social media, the divide between consumers, critics, and creators of content began to change.
+With the ability to instantly share personal opinions online, the gaming community has evolved into a disharmony of clashing ideas.
+While video game journalists and public relations try to mitigate this and use it to fuel the industry, over the past few years the community has become self-destructive by igniting controversy over real-life social issues.

 A web application for tracking and analyzing supportive gameplay performance.
 Features a dashboard displaying player stats, leaderboards, and performance metrics.

 ## Features